course-details-portlet

 Compulsory assignments:

-Main area 1 involves an oral group presentation and a group project which explores. multimodal texts.
-Teaching sessions and participation in connection to both these assignments are compulsory.
-Within the language component (main area 2) there are also two types of compulsory assignments.
-One is another oral group presentation while the other is submitting reflective texts after concluding each of four major topics of study.
-In addition, participation in in counselling sessions related to the FoU-assignment is mandatory.
+Main area 1 involves an oral group presentation and a group project which explores multimodal texts.
+Attendance is mandatory for both the group work and the oral presentation.
+Within the language component (main area 2) the compulsory assignment consists of a written submission in pairs or groups.
+The submission must be written in the language form (bokmål or nynorsk) that is not used for the FoU-assignment.
+In addition, participation in up to three counselling sessions related to the FoU-assignment is mandatory.
 All the compulsory assignments are assessed as satisfactory or unsatisfactory.
 All compulsory assignments must have been given a passing grade for the candidate to take final exams.
-Candidates in danger of not qualifying for exams due to lacking compulsory assignments will be notified of this, as described in the NTNU study guidelines.
+Candidates who are at risk of not qualifying for exams due to lacking compulsory assignments will be notified of this, as described in the NTNU study guidelines.

 Specific conditions